rkilchmn/frontac24/README.md

 although there are also bug fixes and feature enhancements.

 BF (Braathwaate Fork) does require some database changes (see below).
-If desired, both BF and FA can run properly used the same database.
+If desired, both BF and FA can run properly using the same database.
 Following is a list of modifications.

 ## wwh customizations